japrozs/b2t/README.md

 -   [ ] in `checkout.tsx`, use `latestHotel` instead of `hotel`
 -   [ ] in `checkout.tsx`, inform the customer about price increase or decrease
 -   [ ] show rooms in hotel card in ascending order
+-   [ ] make sure the migrations work

 ### `later on`